Zilounay/YoureNotDoneYetMobile/README.md

 As a quick but very important note, remember that a lot of this testing can be done using classic unit tests, and UI tests.
 That should already cover the vast majority of the important elements to test.
 The rest can be tested manually if necessary.
 That means that you can write test suites and use it in various places in your app to ensure long term stability. **Testing all this manually would be a nightmare** ; if you don't know how to write unit tests or UI tests, look it up.
 There is a lot to learn there that will save you a tremendous amount of time, and avoid the headache that manual testing is.

 ## c : Contribute
 I'm mostly writing this alone, the only help/inspiration I got was from browsing the internet (see next chapter, I.d) on various subjects.
 Sadly, I am limited by my own knowledge and experience, which means there is certainly a lot of content missing in areas that you, dear reader, have a lot of experience in.
-That's where github comes in place ; you can freely ask for a pull request, modifying my content or adding your own.
+That's where Github comes in place ; you can freely ask for a pull request, modifying my content or adding your own.
 I will review it and validate it to the best of my knowledge, probably with the help of the community.
 Stuff like security, encryption, networking, those are areas where I lack the most.
-Considering I'm an average Joe, that's probably where most people lack skill, and where your app will be most vulnerable/lacking aswell.
+Considering I'm an average Joe, that's probably where most people lack skill, and where your app will be most vulnerable/lacking as well.
 This means those are areas (the ones you're weak in) must be triple checked and you should definitely spend extra attention on it !

 Other ways of contributing / saying thank you would be the following :
 - Add a nice comment